DEQrmichie/heatsource-9/README.md

    The control file must be named HeatSource_Control.csv
 3. Use HS9_Setup_Model_Inputs.py to build template input files (they will be saved to your input file directory that is specified in the control file).
 5. Edit the template csv files with your input data.
-You can use excel.
- Save it as a csv.
+You can use excel although make sure the datetimes are formatted correctly.
+Save the files as a csv.
 6. Run the model by executing one of the following model run scripts or executables:
    HS9_Run_Hydraulics_Only,
    HS9_Run_Solar_Only,